 I saw this math textbook in Holiday’s illustration since many years.
 Only recently that led me to the assumption (which probably always will be just an assumption) that Holiday might have placed that book into his illustration as a hint to how Carroll used math to keep his brain busy with “some real mental work” as a “most helpful ally” in his battle against the temptations which haunted him.

-By the way: Possible references in “The Hunting of the Snark” to St. Anthony and to Darwin had been addressed by Mahendra Singh already in June 2007, more than two years before I started my Snark hunt.
-He and John Tufail were among my most helpful scouts during my hunt.
+By the way: Possible references in “The Hunting of the Snark” to St. Anthony and to Darwin had been addressed by Mahendra Singh before I thought about that.
+Mahendra and John Tufail were among my most helpful scouts during my hunt.

 2020-06-11, update: 2022-11-05